sezito2/Justice-Centered-Data-Design/src/00-Getting-Started/04-reading-files.md

 - enter_md_link_here
 - enter_html_link_here

 ## E3.
-Link to page in same project
+Link to a resource in same project

-Write a markdown link, e.g., [Rendered linked text](./path/to/file.md), with a relative path to the `00-gh-nb.md` file for the "1.0-Reviewing the GH Methodology & Learning to Write JS in Observable" chapter.
+Write a markdown link, e.g., [Rendered linked text](./path/to/file.md), with a ***relative path*** to the `gh-anatomy.png` image file in this project.
+Link the following text in the bulleted point below: "Github Anatomy image".

-Write one that assumes the file is `.md`, and another that assumes it is an `.html` file.

-<p class="tip">You will need to use the double-dot <code>..</code> notation.</p>
+<p class="tip">You will need to use the double-dot <code>..</code> notation to travel back up the hierarchy in the project, since the image is not in the same folder/directory as this chapter's file.</p>

-- enter_md_link_here
-- enter_html_link_here
+- Link to the Github Anatomy image.

 ## E4.
 Render an image